 Introduction

-The parties to this addendum acknowledge that, as at its date, there is a Covid-19 pandemic which may have an adverse effect on the ability of [insert name of Production Company] (the “Production Company”) to perform its obligations under its production agreement (the “Production Agreement”) with [insert name of Agency] (the “Agency”) and on the ability of the Agency to perform its obligations under its advertising agreement (the ‘Advertising Agreement’) with [insert name of Client] (the “Client”), all in respect of the commercial production titled [Title of Commercial] (the ‘Production’), in circumstances which are outside their control.
+The parties to this addendum acknowledge that although no longer an emergency, Covid-19 is still ongoing and could have an adverse effect on the ability of [insert name of Production Company] (the “Production Company”) to perform its obligations under its production agreement (the “Production Agreement”) with [insert name of Agency] (the “Agency”) and on the ability of the Agency to perform its obligations under its advertising agreement (the ‘Advertising Agreement’) with [insert name of Client] (the “Client”), all in respect of the commercial production titled [Title of Commercial] (the ‘Production’), in circumstances which are outside their control.

-The insurance policies obtained by the Agency and Production Company will not provide cover for costs or liabilities that relate to Covid-19, and so the Client will need to bear responsibility for such costs should it accept the terms of this addendum.
+The insurance policies obtained by the Agency and Production Company will not provide cover for costs or liabilities that relate to Covid-19 and so the Client will need to bear responsibility for such costs, should it accept the terms of this addendum.
 The terms of this addendum are only intended to apply if and to the extent that a Covid-19 event is not covered by the insurance policies of the Agency or Production Company (as appropriate).

 The terms of this addendum are intended to supplement the Production Agreement in the case of the Production Company and Agency, and the Advertising Agreement in the case of the Agency and the Client.
 This addendum is not intended to, and does not, make the Client a party to, or impose on the Client any obligation under, the Production Agreement between the Agency and the Production Company.
 Neither is this addendum intended to, and nor does it, make the Production Company a party to, or impose on the Production Company any obligation under, the Advertising Agreement between the Agency and the Client.
 It is intended to act separately as an addendum between the Agency and the Production Company in respect of the Production Agreement on the one hand, and separately as an addendum between the Agency and the Client in respect of the Advertising Agreement on the other.